• Skip to primary navigation

 How long do New Hampshire Reds live?

-New Hampshire chickens can live around 7 years or so depending on the level of their care and health.
+New Hampshire chickens can live around 7 years or so.
+When considering how long chickens can live it depends on the level of their care and health.

 What color eggs do New Hampshire Reds lay?